Buying real estate in the Netherlands?

 How much are total buyer closing costs in the Netherlands in 2026?

-The main factors that determine whether your closing costs fall at the low or high end include whether the property is your main residence (2% transfer tax) or an investment (8% transfer tax), your age and eligibility for the starter exemption, and whether you hire a buyer's agent or need a mortgage with associated fees.
+The main factors that push your closing costs in the Netherlands toward the low or high end are whether the property is your main residence (2% transfer tax) or not (8% transfer tax in 2026), whether you need a mortgage (which adds valuation and advice fees), and whether you hire a buying agent or need a sworn interpreter for the notary appointment.

 What's the usual total % of fees and taxes over the purchase price in the Netherlands?